Table of contents

 Below is a table with approximate costs according to house price.
 Please note these may vary and the cost must always be confirmed by the notary before proceeding to avoid any problems:

-Inscription on the Property Register
+18. Inscription on the spanish land registry

 Apart from not being able to obtain a mortgage without doing so, failure to register can cause multiple problems in the future with regard to future property transfers, inheritances, defending title against third parties etc.

-This is the case even though the mortgage has been paid off following the sale of the property.
+While not a legal requirement, it is preferable to have the previous mortgage removed from the property register.
+This is the case even though the mortgage has been paid off by the vendor (when selling Spanish property this is the typical scenario).
 The charge will still appear on the register and it’s removal incurs a number of charges, notably notary and registry charges.

 The process involves obtaining a certificate from the financial institution that issued the mortgage that the mortgage has been discharged.